justusthane/grav-justus.ws/user/pages/10.links/default.md

 [You Need A Budget](https://www.youneedabudget.com/)

 :   YNAB is a zero-based envelop budgeting system.
 Any time you earn money, you immediately assign each dollar to a category for its intended purpose until you have *zero* dollars left to assign.
 This is an analogy of the old envelope-based budgeting where you put money into physical envelopes for rent, groceries, etc. In YNAB, once a category is empty, you're out of money to spend on that thing—you can easily move money from a different category to cover it, but it forces you to be intentional about it.
 You're making a choice to move available funds from your Vacation category to your Dining Out category.
 You immediately know what the repurcussions of buying that burger are going to be.

-    This has revolutionized my financial life.
-I've never felt more in control of my finances (despite earning less than I used to).
-I've previously tried budgeting with Mint and other more traditional budgeting methods, but it's all felt too abstract to me.
 It takes a bit to wrap your head around the YNAB methodology, but it's well worth it.
-It's also worth the $84/year, so stop whining about it.